AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/writing/2020-04-04-seo-blogging-tips.md

 Let's look at some ways you can drive more traffic to your site.

-## 1. Create Useful, High-Quality Content
+{% include linkedHeading.html heading="1.
+Create Useful, High-Quality Content" level=2 %}

 At the end of the day, one of the best SEO blogging tips is a recommendation straight from Google itself: **Create high-quality content**.
 After all, what use is there in repeating what countless other people have already documented ad nauseam, or churning out low-quality posts for the sake of inflating your blog's apparent value?